OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 #### Enhanced Sample App Contribution Process

-In addition to these two new sample projects, we have simplified the process for the community to contribute samples by updating a configuration file.
+In addition to these two new sample projects, we have set up a self-service process for any contributor to submit request to onboard new samples.
 You can now submit your sample app to the gallery by following the [Teams Toolkit Sample App Contribution Guidelines](https://github.com/OfficeDev/TeamsFx-Samples/blob/dev/CONTRIBUTING.md).
 We are excited to see more sample apps from the community! 🥳
     ![Sample Contribution Process](https://github.com/OfficeDev/TeamsFx/assets/11220663/9babc3b6-f89f-489a-9988-4ef9cc315e75)

 #### Teams Toolkit CLI ([`@microsoft/teamsfx-cli`](https://www.npmjs.com/package/@microsoft/teamsfx-cli)) `v2.0.3@beta`